Okkanadu Keelaiyur

 Okkanadu Keelaiyur is a village panchayat located in the Thanjavur district of Tamil-Nadu state, India.
 Chennai is the state capital for Okkanadu Keelaiyur village.

 It is located about 293 kilometers away from Okkanadu Keelaiyur.
 The second-nearest state capital from Okkanadu Keelaiyur is Pondicherry, with a distance of 155.3 km.
 The other surrounding state capitals are Bangalore, 323.9 km away, and Thiruvananthapuram.

-The Okkanadu Keelaiyu village is one of the biggest villages in Orathanadu and it is also called Okkur nadu.
-The villages sharing the border are Okkandu malaiyur, Keelavannipattu, Kavarapattu and Arumulai respectively.
-The Okkanadu keelaiyur village population consists of more than 7000 people and they are divided up by four streets and they have one youth social service team each: 1) East street have Vivekananthar Narpani Mandram., 2) West street have Bharathi Narpani Mandram, 3) North street have Mutthamizh Narpani Mandram and 4)South street have Nethaji Narpani Mandram.
-The primary occupation in the village is farming.